Forget the Taj Mahal, today's traveler is keen to explore Kerala

 This is despite the fact that the north boasts the so-called 'Golden Triangle', a relatively compact area of attractions that include the world-famous Taj Mahal, the bustling metropolis of Delhi and historic Agra.

-Notably, the figures also point to the state of Kerala as being one of the biggest winners in this ongoing shift in priorities as growing numbers of travellers are drawn to its numerous attractions, all of which can be enjoyed on the 'Essence of Kerala' tour.
+Notably, the figures also point to the state of Kerala as being one of the biggest winners in this ongoing shift in priorities as growing numbers of travelers are drawn to its numerous attractions, all of which can be enjoyed on the 'Essence of Kerala' tour.

 Regional highlights include the historic town of Cochin, famed for its eye-catching architecture, narrow streets, laid-back tea houses and vibrant contemporary arts scene.

-Kerala is also the perfect place for tourists to get a first-hand insight into India's tea industry, with tours of the plantations of the Windermere Estate giving guests the chance to see for themselves how the world's favourite drink is produced.
+Kerala is also the perfect place for tourists to get a first-hand insight into India's tea industry, with tours of the plantations of the Windermere Estate giving guests the chance to see for themselves how the world's favorite drink is produced.

 Meanwhile, for animal lovers, the south of India also boasts some of the finest flora and fauna anywhere in Asia, much of which enjoys the protection of large national parks.